-- The car mode share for all trip purposes is 77%. - ) The public transport mode share for all trip purposes is 8%. - Outside the Metropolitan Area, Corridor D contains a number of large urban settlements, including Naas, Newbridge, Athy and Kildare, all of which are served by commuter and/ or intercity rail services, on both the Kildare and Waterford lines and by longer distance commuter bus services.
+- > The car mode share for all trip purposes is 77%. - > The public transport mode share for all trip purposes is 8%. - Outside the Metropolitan Area, Corridor D contains a number of large urban settlements, including Naas, Newbridge, Athy and Kildare, all of which are served by commuter and/ or intercity rail services, on both the Kildare and Waterford lines and by longer distance commuter bus services.
 However, much of the more recent growth of these towns is located outside of the local catchment of the rail stations which serve them, with bus often serving a more extensive catchment.
-It is
+It is intended to deliver further improvement to both bus and rail services from these towns into Dublin City Centre, as further population growth occurs.

-- intended to deliver further improvement to both bus and rail services from these towns into Dublin City Centre, as further population growth occurs. - Inside the Metropolitan Area, but outside of the M50, Tallaght and Clondalkin are the largest urban settlements, with the highest rate of population growth currently occurring in new development areas on their peripheries.
-The current and anticipated demand profile should allow these areas to be largely serviced by the existing pattern of public transport services, albeit at a higher level of service to reflect increasing demand. - Inside of the M50 there are low growth population areas which have an existing deficit in public transport services serving radial demand. - M50, mainly associated with the large volume of car-based commuting into the Metropolitan Area.
+- Inside the Metropolitan Area, but outside of the M50, Tallaght and Clondalkin are the largest urban settlements, with the highest rate of population growth currently occurring in new development areas on their peripheries.
+The current and anticipated demand profile should allow these areas to be largely serviced by the existing pattern of public transport services, albeit at a higher level of service to reflect increasing demand. - > Inside of the M50 there are low growth population areas which have an existing deficit in public transport services serving radial demand. - Congestion has emerged as a significant problem along the M/N7 from south of Naas towards the M50, mainly associated with the large volume of car-based commuting into the Metropolitan Area.
 While the upgrading of Newlands Cross to a grade-separated interchange has alleviated this to an extent, congestion on the M7 and connecting roads in the vicinity of Naas is a growing problem and will need to be addressed, to mitigate the negative impact of local and commuter traffic, on the N/M7's primary intended function in catering for strategic trips of high economic value.